 Over one million people visit the world-famous Butchart Gardens annually.
-The National Historic Site of Canada is home to five main gardens: the Rose, Japanese, Italian, Mediterranean, and Sunken Gardens.
+The National Historic Site of Canada is home to five main gardens: the Rose, Japanese, Italian, Mediterranean and Sunken Gardens.
 The latter was the first project that the Butcharts developed many years ago, as it was previously a quarry.
-One of the best things about Butchart Gardens is that it looks impressive in every season, even in winter when they decorate with thousands of twinkling lights.
+The best thing about Butchart Gardens is that they look impressive in every season, even in winter when they are decorated with thousands of twinkling lights.

-As well as being a National Historic Site, Victoria’s Chinatown is the oldest in Canada, the second oldest in North America, after San Fransisco.
-The main area to visit is the 500-600 block of Fisgard Street, which is where its impressive gate, The Gate of Harmonious Interest, stands.
-There are many historic buildings on this block, as well as Chinese businesses, independent cafés, and Fan Tan Alley, which is well known for being the narrowest street in Canada.
+As well as being a National Historic Site, Victoria’s Chinatown is the oldest in Canada and the second-oldest in North America, after San Fransisco.
+The main area to visit is the 500-600 block of Fisgard Street, home to ornately decorated arch, the Gate of Harmonious Interest.
+There are many historic buildings on this block, as well a vibrant mix of businesses, independent cafes and Fan Tan Alley, known for being the narrowest street in Canada.
 For delicious dim sum and great views of the neighborhood from above, visit Don Mee’s second-floor dining room.